bower/bower.github.io/docs/api.md

 For a better idea of how this works, you may want to check out [our bin file](https://github.com/bower/bower/blob/master/bin/bower).

-When using bower programmatically, prompting is disabled by default.
-Though you can enable it when calling commands with `interactive: true` in the config.
+When using Bower programmatically, prompting is disabled by default.
+You can enable it when calling commands with `interactive: true` in the config.
 This requires you to listen for the `prompt` event and handle the prompting yourself.
 The easiest way is to use the [inquirer](https://npmjs.org/package/inquirer) npm module like so:

 {% highlight js %}